 Shiloh was an ancient city in Samaria, and is believed to be currently located to the west of the modern town of Shilo in the West Bank.
-Shiloh was was the place where the Ark of the Covenant and the Tabernacle was set up after Joshua’s conquest of the Promised Land (Joshua 18).
+Shiloh was was the place where the Ark of the Covenant and the Tabernacle were set up after Joshua’s conquest of the Promised Land (Joshua 18).
 Shiloh became the major worship center for all of the Tribes of Israel, as we see in the book of Samuel.
 Shiloh was located in the city of Ephraim (son of Joseph), on the North side of Bethel.

 The name Shiloh means “Place of rest”.
 The Ark of the Covenant rested in Shiloh for 369 years until it was taken by the Philistines in a battle with the Israelites.
 Because of Israel’s disobedience and idolatry (spiritual adultery), God gave the Ark over to her enemies.
 The book of Jeremiah later details what had happened at Shiloh and why.
 Jeremiah 7:12 takes on an even deeper meaning when we understand more about the name Shiloh.